 Pros:

-- Three bonus tiers with meaningful mechanical differences
+- Three bonus tiers with clear progression

 Cons:

-- Regular paying symbols are forgettable and feel like wasted space
+- Regular paying symbols feel flat

-- Multiple RTP versions (avoid anything below 96.29%)
+- Multiple RTP versions reduce consistency across casinos

 My Rating: 3.5/5